RITSPARSA/ISTS16-ShipAPI/README.md

 'message': 'Team 2 has built a medium ship'
 }
 ```
-# [ALL] Increment light
+# [ALL] Increment heavy

-Increments a team's heavy ship count
+Increments a team's heavy ship count.
 No authenticated needed.

 ```
 /teams/<teamNum>/heavy [PUT]